privacy-tech-lab/privacy-pioneer/README.md

 ipinfo.io is sent the user's IP address and returns information about their location based on that IP address.
 We take the user's Zip Code, Street Address, City, and Region from this and store it as an entry in the user's Watchlist to be looked for in new HTTP requests.

+If a user looks up a specific keyword from their watchlist (for example in a search bar or search engine), we will show notifications of this keyword being taken by a first party.
+For normal lookups (like keywords a user could be interested in), this will appear as strange, but it is important to know when a website is or is not encrypting user data when sending it to their backend APIs, since all web traffic has the potential to be monitored in transit across the internet.

 ## 8. Extension Architecture

 An overview of the architecture of Privacy Pioneer is [available separately](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/architecture_overview.md).
 (The document is up to date as of its most recent commit date.
 Later architectural changes are not reflected.)